advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 OverReact is an Airline Reservation System through which users can reserve and pay for flights in order to travel to various countries and cities.

 # Motivation
-The purpose of this project is to learn how to work on a large-scale MERN project and meet specific Functional and Non-Functional Requirements.
+The purpose of this project is to learn how to work as a team on a large-scale MERN Stack project and meet specific Functional and Non-Functional Requirements.
+Learn how to deal with various APIs and write code in a consistent style.

 # **Build Status**
-This basically explains the current build status of the project.
-If there is a bug /error which needs addressing.
-This is done so for two different reasons The user understands that this is an issue and does not spend more time figuring if it was a mistake on their part.A developer who is familiar with the issue can suggest some solutions directly without going through the whole code.
+The website currently offers round trips only.
+However, in the future we intend to offer one-way trips.
+The website allows you to choose one cabin class per reservation, in the future we may allow the same reservation to have different cabin classes.
+For reporting bugs or offering contributions or enhancements please check our Contributions section below.

 # **Code Style**
-In order to maintain a consistent code style, we decided to stick to the following [Code Style](.editorconfig)
+We followed this [Code Style](.editorconfig) for consistency.

 # **Screenshots**
 As the saying goes, a picture is equal to a thousand words.
 Most people will be interested if there is a visual representation of what the project is about.
 It helps them understand better.
 A visual representation can be snapshots of the project or a video of the functioning of the project.